Religious views on smoking: Hinduism

-While not explicitly prohibited in Hinduism, tobacco use is seen as a kind of intoxication, and as such should not be done in public.
+While not explicitly prohibited in Hinduism, tobacco use is seen as a kind of intoxication, and as such, should not be done in public.
 Vaishnavas of ISKCON, founded by A.C.
 Bhaktivedanta Swami Prabhupada in 1966, are prohibited from using tobacco.

 Native American religions

-Communal smoking of a sacred pipe is a religious ceremony in a number of Native American cultures, while other tribes are social smokers only, if they smoke at all.
+Communal smoking of a sacred pipe is a religious ceremony in several Native American cultures, while other tribes are social smokers only, if they smoke at all.
 In some cases tobacco is smoked, in other cases, kinnikinnick, or a combination of the two.

 Naturally grown and harvested tobacco, prepared in the ways traditional to intact Native American and First Nations ceremonial communities, is very different from commercially marketed tobacco.
 Commercial tobacco usually contains chemical additives and much higher levels of nicotine.
 In ceremonial usage, much smaller amounts of natural tobacco are burned than in secular, recreational tobacco smoking.
 There is a movement among Native peoples, including a resolution by The National Congress of American Indians, to make sure that only naturally-grown tobacco is used in ceremonies, and that social smoking and use of commercial tobacco be avoided or ended altogether.